paulgovan/eAnalytics/README.md

 # Example

 ## Dashboard
 Launching the app brings up the *Dashboard*.
-The *Dashboard* is more or less a landing page that gives a brief introduction to the app and shows three value boxes for the current number of projects, companies, and facilities, respectively, in the database.
+The *Dashboard* is basically a landing page that gives a brief introduction to the app and includes three value boxes for the current number of projects, companies, and facilities, respectively, in the database.

 ![Dashboard](https://github.com/paulgovan/eAnalytics/blob/master/inst/images/Dashboard2.png?raw=true)